Kamran-B/hivolts/README.md

   Aidan's Challenge: One of the major challenges I encountered when writing up the code was the paint method since I did the graphics section of the game.
 When coming upon this requirement, I did not know a way to erase the board properly and I thought that the repaint() function would help clear the screen when the user lost the game and wanted to replay it.
 After a day or two, I finally figured out that I could use the clearRect function or fillRect function to block the whole screen with a black rectangle to cover the previous game up.
 I ended up deciding to use the fillRect function because I had never used that function before and wanted to try something new.
 Fortunately, I was able to learn something new from using this function and was also able to complete the task.

   Kamran's Challenge: One of the major challenges I encountered when writing the code was definitely the moveMho method since I worked on mostly the mechanics and logic of the game.
 When I first wrote the code, it took me a long time to think of the logic for how to move each of the mhos.
-After figuring out the logic, I was able to program each situation that each mho could possibly experience.
-From this, I realized that this was an extreme amount of code, almost 200 lines of code.
+After figuring out most of the logic (there is still a bug I cannot fix mentioned above), I was able to program each situation that each mho could possibly experience.
+Since our presentation with Mr Kuszmaul I improved the abstraction greatly, especially in the moveMho method.
+From this I was able to greatly reduce the size of the code, resulting in almost 150 lines of code cut.
 I decided to generalize and use abstraction to shorten and simplify the code in a way to make the code shorter.
-After the use of both generalization and abstraction, I was able to code the moveMho code to around 100 lines.
-This was great for our code because it shortened our code a lot and made it more simple for a beginner coder to read.
+This was great for our code because it shortened our code a lot and made it more simple for a beginner coder to read as well as debug.

 f) Acknowledgments